fbpx

 Example

 1. Training the Filter: Begin by collecting a dataset of known spam and legitimate reviews.
-This dataset will be used to train the Bayesian Filter by identifying common features in spam reviews, such as certain keywords or patterns.
+The Bayesian filter will use this dataset to identify common features in spam reviews, such as certain keywords or patterns.

 2. Implementing the Filter: Integrate the trained Bayesian Filter into your website’s review submission system.
-When a new review is submitted, the filter analyzes the content and assigns a probability score, indicating whether the review is likely to be spam.
+The filter analyses new reviews to determine if they are likely spam.

 3. Automated Action: Set a threshold for spam probability.
 If a review’s spam score exceeds this threshold, it can be flagged for further review by a moderator or automatically rejected.